 Bitukura Gorilla Group

-During the last few years, the second youngest silverback in the group named Ndahura has been the leader after taking over from a former leader called Karamusizi.
+During the last few years, the second youngest silverback in the group, named Ndahura, has been the leader after taking over from a former leader called Karamusizi.

 Sadly, Karamusizi’s years of dominance and pride came to an end when the silverback breathed his last because of old age at 40 years.

-Bitukura Gorilla Group was named after a river in the forest called Bitukura, where the family was first sighted.
+The Bitukura Gorilla Group was named after a river in the forest called Bitukura, where the family was first sighted.
 The habituation of this family started in the year 2007 but was later on opened for tourism in 2008.
 The habituation / training of this group was among the shortest ever, taking only 15 months compared to the minimal recommended 2 years.

 Bitukura Gorilla Group is open every day to a maximum of 8 people.